basiphobe/image-zoom-extension/README.md

 **Issue:** Zoom feels too slow/fast
 - Adjust the `zoomStep` value in `content.js`

+**Issue:** Image keeps moving after right-clicking or when a dialog appears
+- This has been fixed in the latest version - drag state is properly reset on context menu and focus loss

 **Issue:** Images move around when zooming
 - This is expected behavior; the image scales from its center
 - Use the click-and-drag panning feature to reposition the zoomed area